Asian markets higher after Wall Street rebound

 - Wet, snowy winter creates life-threatening hazards for Pacific Crest Trail hikers

-OIL: Global oil prices have rebounded but are about 15 percent below where they were a year ago.
-That is a boon to China energy-intensive manufacturing economies but spurs questions about whether exporters will be able to pay their bills.
-The lower prices also are depressing profits for energy companies.
-Last week, oil dropped to its lowest price since August on expectations that the world has more crude supplies than users need, dragging down stock markets.
-In U.S. stock markets, EQT, a producer of natural gas and crude, jumped 8 percent on Friday.
+OIL: Oil prices last week hit their lowest point since August before rebounding but still are about 15 percent below where they were a year ago on expectations supplies exceed demand.
+That is a boon to China and other energy-intensive manufacturing economies but spurs questions about whether exporters will be able to pay their bills.
+Lower prices also depress profits for energy companies.
+On Wall Street, shares of EQT, a producer of natural gas and crude, jumped 8 percent on Friday.
 Cabot Oil & Gas climbed 3.8 percent.